jcutrell/Simplecast/README.md

 # Simplecast

+##Note: This gem is untested and currently unmaintained.
+With Simplecast being under new leadership, I've spoken with their team about upcoming API changes.
+Instead of focusing on developing this gem more completely under the current API, I've chosen to wait until the new changes are released.
+This gem (or a version of it, anyway) powers [Spec.fm](https://spec.fm), but I recommend testing thoroughly.
+Optionally, use Simplecast's already-supported RSS feed as a reliable (albeit limited) alternative.

 Simplecast is awesome.
 So is Ruby.
 Use them both.
 Profit.

 Note: Publishing is not currently supported by the Simplecast API, and thus is also not supported by this gem.
 It probably will be one day.
 Who knows?